jackfrancisdalton/Monzo-Dashboard/README.md

 # Monzo-Dashboard
-Love Monzo but find it frustrating not being able to check your finances on a browser? **This is your solution!**
+Love Monzo but find it frustrating not being able to check your finances on a browser? **This is the solution!**
-It's a readonly Monzo dashboard that syncs all of your Monzo data to a database and provides you with UI to assess what you've been spending and earning!
+It's a readonly Monzo dashboard that syncs all of your Monzo data to an SQL database, then provides you with a UI to assess what you've been spending and earning!

 https://github.com/user-attachments/assets/12062d06-c20e-49ee-a3f0-03caaba93c8a